Web7Foundation/Specifications/methods/did-tdw-1-0-1.md

 - DID Document CRUD Abstract Interface(s)
 - DID Method Platform Implementation Guidance

-The Trusted Digital Web Decentralized Identifier Name System (TDWNS) DID Method Specification (Web 7.0 TDWNS DID Method Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Trusted Digital Web ecosystem.
+The Trusted Digital Web (TDW) Decentralized Identifier Name System (TDWNS) DID Method Specification (TDWNS DID Method Specification) defines the end-to-end lifecycle of DID Identifiers and DID Documents for use in the Trusted Digital Web ecosystem.

+The Trusted Digital Web (TDW) runs on top of Web 7.0.

 Web 7.0 is a secure, message-based, decentralized operating system that underpins a unified software and hardware ecosystem for building resilient, trusted, decentralized systems using decentralized identifiers, DIDComm agents, and verifiable credentials.